Tupolev TU-22 M-2 "Backfire"

 The Tupolev Backfire was a modern Soviet bomber that was designed during the cold war.
 It served in huge numbers in the former USSR, a limited number now still in service with the Russian AF.

 The Backfire appeared in various versions.
-ESCI from Italy issued a 1/72 kit back in 1982, together with a "Blinder" kit.
-This was quite welcome as Soviet aircraft kits of such a large subject were and in fact still are quite rare.
+ESCI from Italy issued a 1/72 kit back in 1989, together with a "Blinder" kit.
+This was quite welcome as Soviet aircraft kits of such a large subject were and at the time quite rare.

 The ESCI model (Kit no. 9070) is in-accurate in dimensional sense and outline.
 As no accurate information was available at that time, ESCI had to use some basic information only which resulted in a number of big errors in the kit.

-The kit can be corrected to represent an accurate Backfire model in 1/72.
+I tried to correct the kit to have a better looking Backfire model in 1/72.
 However, it takes effort to do so, so how is it done?

 The fuselage height in total fuselage length is far too heigh, 3 mm should be removed.
 A long cut is made on the upper fuselage parts to remove the plastic.